 Consumers expect quicker deliveries.
 For example, you are working at home and need a faster internet speed.
-So, you browse on an eCommerce website to order one.
+So, you browse an eCommerce website to order one.
 What if there are delays to the delivery from the online store too?
 You are doomed, right?

 Last-mile delivery systems ensure that you don’t have to wait long.
 But, what if the last-mile delivery service is slow?
-According to Matthias Winkenbach from MIT(Massachusetts Institute of Technology), the urban areas have slow the last-mile deliveries.
+According to Matthias Winkenbach from MIT(Massachusetts Institute of Technology), the urban areas have slow last-mile deliveries.

 On average, there are 50-150 delivery stops per day for eCommerce deliveries in urban areas, which results in more fragmented and micro deliveries.
 This causes the last-mile deliveries to slow down.

 Many eCommerce giants like Amazon, UberRush(Which is defunct now), Postmates, and others, now focus on individual deliveries to reduce the delays.

 Individual delivery management can become challenging without effective tools and infrastructure in place.
 For example, if you are to deliver a product in a newly developed area just outside the city, and it does not have proper mapping through GPS, the last-mile deliveries can be challenging.